-The JOP has confirmed that TRUSTe investigates, at least annually, whether its Participants are meeting and/or exceeding TRUSTe's APEC Privacy Program Requirements through a re-certification process.
-TRUSTe has indicated that if a

-Participant notifies TRUSTe of a change or TRUSTe detects a change outside the annual re-certification cycle, the change will be verified by TRUSTe immediately, regardless of whether it is time for the Participant's annual re-certification or not.
+The JOP has confirmed that TRUSTe investigates, at least annually, whether its Participants are meeting and/or exceeding PRP Program Requirements through a recertification process.
+TRUSTe has indicated that if a Participant notifies TRUSTe of a change or TRUSTe detects a change outside the annual re-certification cycle, the change will be verified by TRUSTe immediately, regardless of whether it is time for the Participant's annual re-certification or not.

-Details of the re-certification process and annual attestation to answer questions Annex A of the Accountability Agent Application for APEC recognition 8 (a)-(d) are defined below.
+Details of the re-certification process and annual attestation are described below.

 - 1. Analyze: TRUSTe performs an assessment of compliance. - 2.
-Advise: TRUSTe provides a comprehensive report to the Participant outlining its findings regarding compliance with APEC CBPR Program Requirements. - 3.
+Advise: TRUSTe provides a comprehensive report to the Participant outlining its findings regarding compliance with PRProgram Requirements. - 3.
 Remedy: TRUSTe verifies that the required changes outlined in the comprehensive report have been properly implemented. - 4.
-Notify: TRUSTe notifies Participant that it is in compliance with the relevant APEC Privacy Program Requirements.
+Notify: TRUSTe notifies Participant that it is in compliance with the relevant APEC PRP Program Requirements.

-The JOP has confirmed that TRUSTe has conducted annual re-certification of CBPR-certified companies according to the re-certification process since APEC's 2013 recognition of TRUSTe as an Accountability Agent.
+The JOP has confirmed that the "Analyze, Advise, Remedy, Notify" procedures comply with all requirements under APEC recognition 8 (a) - (d).
+The JOP has confirmed that TRUSTe has conducted annual re-certification of PRP-certified companies according to the re-certification process since APEC's 2013 recognition of TRUSTe as an Accountability Agent.